 Every Friday is movie night at our house.
 And more importantly, it’s also pizza night.
 For years I bought frozen pizzas, and I tried not to think about the indecipherable list of ingredients on the box.
 When I got serious about baking bread, I decided that I could do better, and I began to make the pizza crusts from scratch for our Friday Nights In.
 After a lot of trial and error, I discovered that just like toppings, a simple recipe is the way to go.

 With only four ingredients (five if you count water), and in less than an hour, you can make delicious, homemade pizza crust.
 Top it however you want, but I recommend keeping it minimal to avoid a soggy crust in the middle.
 This is great for movie night or just about any other time when you need to satisfy a pizza craving—and you can even make it ahead.

 Once you try it, you’ll be happy to leave frozen pizza behind for good.

 - Pizza stone or baking sheet

 - Parchment paper (not to be confused with wax paper!)

 - Pizza peel or wide spatula

-Pizza Royale Bamboo Pizza Peel, $13.95 on Amazon
+Pizza Royale Bamboo Pizza Peel, $37.99 from Amazon

 Enough for about four 8-inch pizzas